http://pinterest.com/pin/204069426838137672/ |

 4.)
 Recognize and analyze important dramatic concepts, including:

-1.)
+5.)
+Understand the relationship between audience and performer.1.)
 Identify and describe the visual, aural, and kinetic elements of dramatic performances.

 2.)
 Explain how the characters' situation, needs, goals, etc. are similar to or different from their own.